OS2G/OS2G.github.io/README.md

 ### Required

+(These programs are run automatically by a Github Action whenever you push to the site, so they aren't technically required, but they are needed if you want to preview the site locally.)

 - [python3](https://www.python.org/) is needed to run the SSG script, and can also be used to serve the site locally.
+- [kera](https://ctwiebe23.github.io/kera) is used to build templated pages, such as the members page.
+It is a python package that can be installed locally using `pip install -r ./requirements.txt`.

 ### Recommended